eyworldwide/vim/README.md

 * PDV: http://www.vim.org/scripts/script.php?script_id=1355

-*It works in both windows and linux*
+*It works in both windows and linux, enjoy it!*